 There are a few words we’ve heard people use to describe Jordi Cerdà’s work – amazing, realistic, unique.
-They’re all true, but it’s difficult, summing up his work with one word would be like summing up his life with one word.
-His skill and attention span volumes and it comes with his 10+ years of experience as a 3D artist and a deep study into shapes, surfaces and material physics behaviour.
+They’re all true, but it’s difficult – summing up his work with one word would be like summing up his life with one word.
+His skill and attention span volumes and come with his 12+ years of experience as a 3D artist whose deep study into shapes, surfaces, and material physics behavior is evident in his visuals.
 He chose KeyShot as the tool to apply his knowledge and bring life to his work.
 With a background in photography and design, the Barcelona-based artist tells us about how he embarked on the journey as a 3D Artist and why he uses KeyShot.

 “Having a studio as big as you want, the best lights you can imagine, full camera controls, perfect shapes, flawless materials… All inside your computer?
-As a photographer and designer, at the beginning I was resistant to accept that in a 3D scene you could have all the shades of the real world.
-In 2007, I started to see that this area was developing very fast and I decided to watch some tutorials as a beginning.”
+As a photographer and designer, in the beginning, I was resistant to accept that you could have all the shades of the real world in a 3D scene.
+In 2007, I started to see how this area was developing very fast and I decided to watch some tutorials as a beginning.”

 It’s that level of passion that Jordi applies to all of his work and it showed through from the very first days he began working as a 3D Artist.
 Particularly as a freelance artist, there’s always an element of the unknown, which Jordi realized as a way to differentiate his capabilities from others, even though it was a challenge.